ostdotcom/website-docupony/platform/sdk/docs/getting_started/authentication.md

 ### Sandbox and Production mode
 The sandbox and production modes function almost identically, with a few necessary differences:

-* In sandbox mode, OST-Test are used to mint Brand Tokens.
-We grant 10000 test OST for you to get started.
+* In sandbox mode, OST-Test is used to mint Brand Tokens.
+We grant 10,000 OST-Test for you to get started.
-* You can view blockchain data of both environments on view by selecting Testnet in dropdown for sandbox and Mainnet for production.
+* You can view blockchain data of both environments on OST View by selecting either Testnet in dropdown for sandbox or Mainnet for production.

-You can view test data by toggling the OST Platforms Sandbox mode option.
+You can view test data by toggling back to OST Platform Sandbox mode.

 ### Keeping your keys safe